danchoi/soywiki/README.markdown

 [graph]:http://en.wikipedia.org/wiki/Graph_theory

-SoyWiki's namespaced WikiWords help organize your wiki space conceptually.
-They also help reduce clutter in your wiki directory.

 When you start SoyWiki for the first time, the active namespace is the default namespace `main`. `main.HomePage` is the first page you will see.